PeakChoice.org is best viewed on a desktop or laptop, not a mobile phone 2024 election - election anxiety - Peak Choice

 [00:14:16] We had for decades America sponsoring coups all over the world, sometimes against democratically elected governments.
 And there's been minimal investigation of these.
 Some of them led to large scale slaughters of millions of people. and they are far better understood in the rest of the world than here in the home of the brave.
 Donald is a bigger threat than even Ronald Reagan to our democracy, but it is the previous abuses that helped pave the way for the current crisis.

-[00:14:57] I deeply respect the Never-Trump Republicans who have stood up to their party, but I wish they could see that the Republican Party's retreat from Democratic principles did not start in 2015 when Donald decided to run for president.
+[00:14:57] I deeply respect the Never-Trump Republicans who have stood up to their party, but I wish they could see that the Republican Party's retreat from democratic principles did not start in 2015 when Donald decided to run for president.

 [00:15:18] Earlier this month, Kamala Harris went on Fox TV and did a remarkably good interview.
 But at one point, the interviewer tried to bait her saying if you believe that Donald is a fascist and a racist, then you must think that half the country believes these things.
 And she said, no, I would never say that about the American people.
 And that was my least favorite part of the interview.